European telco revenues drop as price wars heat up

 In Telefonica’s recession-hit domestic patch, revenue fell 16 percent to 3.3 billion euros, though margins continued to improve, reaching 47 percent following Telefonica’s decision to scrap costly handset subsidies last year.

+In response, Deutsche Telekom as well as Vodafone (VOD.L), Telefonica Deutschland (O2Dn.DE) and KPN’s E-Plus are revamping tariffs to focus more on mobile internet and are hiking spending on advertising campaigns.

-However, Deutsche Telekom said mobile service revenues across the group declined 0.1 percent during the quarter.
+Deutsche Telekom said mobile service revenue declined 0.1 percent during the quarter.
 “This was the best figure since the fourth quarter of 2011 and underlines the progress Deutsche Telekom has made compared with the competition,” the company said in a statement.

+The decline is excluding the effect of lower so-called mobile termination fees (MTRs), that operators charge each other each time a customer ends a call on their network.

+German regulators have ordered MTRs need to be nearly halved by the end of this year from last year.